-If a student misses a teacher's test due to excused absence, s/he may make arrangements with the teacher to take the test.
-If s/he misses a State mandated test or other standardized test, the student should consult with the main office to arrange for taking the test.
+If a student misses a teacher's test due to excused absence, the student may make arrangements with the teacher to take the test.
+If the student misses a State mandated test or other standardized test, the student should consult with the main office to arrange for taking the test.